akyoto/q/docs/readme.md

 ### Any debugging tools?

 I recently added a preliminary `io.writeInt` to have some basic output for numeric values during compiler development.

-Other than that you can use [blinkenlights](https://justine.lol/blinkenlights/) from Justine Tunney to step through the x86-64 executables.
+You can also use the excellent [blinkenlights](https://justine.lol/blinkenlights/) from Justine Tunney to step through the x86-64 executables.

 ### Is there an IRC channel?